zeid-hub/python-p3-v2-orm-properties/README.md

 - The `Department` name and location must be non-empty strings.
 - The `Employee` name and and job title must be non-empty strings.
-- The `Employee` department id must be a valid foreign key reference to an existing `Department`.
+- The `Employee` department must reference `Department` object that has been persisted to the database.

 We have a choice of either performing validation within the database schema itself, or validating within our Python classes prior to persisting object data